How to warp a gradient in Photoshop

 Step 2: Add a Gradient Overlay to the text

-To fill the text with a gradient, click the fx icon at the bottom of the Layers panel:
+Click the fx icon at the bottom of the Layers panel.

 Clicking the Layer Effects icon in Photoshop's Layers panel